 The Barbara Cramer Parker Memorial Fund was established in 1984 from a gift of her father, Dr. Paul N. Cramer, in memory of Mrs. Parker (1938-1983), Class of 1959, and a matching grant from the National Endowment for the Humanities.
-The income is used for the purchase of library materials in the humanities.
+The income is used for the acquisition of information resources in the humanities.

 The Charles Henry, Esther Rosetta, and Edward S. Parsons Memorial Fund was established in 1966 from a bequest by Miss Esther Parsons in memory of her father, Edward S. Parsons (LL.D.
 1935), president of Marietta College from 1919 to 1936.
 It is an outgrowth of an earlier fund created by President Parsons in memory of his parents.
-The income from the combined funds is used to purchase books in literature.
+The income from the combined funds is used to acquire information resources in literature.

 The Elmer Hadley Rood and Ellen Holst Rood Fund was established in 1983 by Attorney David R. Rood, Class of 1947, in memory of his parents, members of the Classes of 1908 and 1917, respectively.
-Additional funds were provided by a matching grant from the National Endowment for the Humanities, the income to be used for the purchase of library materials in the humanities.
+Additional funds were provided by a matching grant from the National Endowment for the Humanities, the income to be used for the acquisition of information resources in the humanities.

 The Murray Seasongood Fund was established in 1983 by a bequest from Attorney Seasongood, LL.D.
 1950.
-The income is used for the purchase of library materials relating to local government.
+The income is used for the acquisition of information resources relating to local government.

-The Kenneth E. Showalter '50 Special Collections Memorial Endowment, was established in 2010 by Robert E. '59 and Shirley Showalter, to highlight the Marietta College Legacy Library's Special

-Collections and encourage students to utilize the collections as part of their coursework.
+The Kenneth E. Showalter '50 Special Collections Memorial Endowment, was established in 2010 by Robert E. '59 and Shirley Showalter, to highlight the Marietta College Legacy Library's Special Collections and encourage students to utilize the collections as part of their coursework.
 The income from this fund supports the varied needs of the Special Collections and provides funds for the Kenneth E. Showalter '50 Special Collections Research Award.

 The Hiram L. Sibley Fund was established by William G. Sibley, Class of 1881, in memory of his father, Judge Hiram L. Sibley.
-The income is used to support a special collection of books.
+The income is used to support the acquisition of information resources.